intersystems-community/irisdemo-demo-htap/ICM/README.md

 We are using [InterSystems Cloud Manager (ICM)](https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=GICM_oview) to help us to provision the infrastructure for these Ingestion tests on AWS.

 ICM is built on top of Terraform and allows you to declare your infrastructure as code (a very simple JSON file) and to provision it.
 ICM also allows you to deploy InterSystems IRIS in this infrastructure in a variety of configurations:
-* A simple IRIS database server
+* A simple InterSystems IRIS database server
-* An IRIS database server with a replica (mirror) on a second availability zone (data center)
+* An InterSystems IRIS database server with a replica (mirror) on a second availability zone (data center)
-* A full blown IRIS database server with shards and compute nodes
+* A full blown InterSystems IRIS database server with shards and compute nodes
 * etc.

 Finally, you can use ICM to deploy your own application as Docker images!
 This HTAP Speed Test is packaged like this.
 See the architecture of the Speed Test [here](https://github.com/intersystems-community/irisdemo-demo-htap/blob/master/README.md) for more information.
 ICM will deploy all of this automatically for you on AWS.